Raba Khan: Early life and family

-Raba Khan was born in a Muslim family on 11 May 1998 in Sydney, Australia.
+Raba Khan was born in a Muslim family on 11 May 1998 in Sydney.
 Her father is a businessman, and her mother is a housewife.
 She has a brother named Fahad Reaz Khan who is a director.
 She moved to Dhaka, Bangladesh with her family when she was 16 years old.

 Career

-Raba Khan started her career as a YouTuber in June 2014 at the age of 15 by posting her debut video “Bengali Couples React to Break-Ups (with classic songs)”.
+Raba Khan started her career as a YouTuber in June 2014 at the age of 15 by posting her debut video "Bengali Couples React to Break-Ups (with classic songs)".
 Her brother used to be in some of those videos, and has been a contributor to her content.
 At the age of 16, she joined Radio Foorti as a jockey.

 She became known for her personal vlogs and videos about Bengali life on her YouTube channel, TheJhakanakaProject.
 Some of her videos are satirical, addressing social issues and stereotypes in Bangladesh, others include Khan singing or lip-syncing, or reenacting old TV commercials.
 She also makes vlogs relating to travel and shopping.
 On April 2, 2020, she was featured on the cover of Forbes magazine's Asia edition, becoming the youngest person from Bangladesh to be recognized by Forbes.

-In 2018, she became a Youth Ambassador to advocate for children’s rights by UNICEF.
+In 2018, she became a Youth Ambassador to advocate for children's rights by UNICEF.
 She is a goodwill ambassador for ActionAid.
 She also owns a fashion line named JKNK.